 Budget Pick: Porter-Cable C2002 Pancake Compressor

-- Six-gallon pancake-style tank for stability, includes water drain valve and rubber feet
+- 6 gal Pancake style tank of the PORTER-CABLE air compressor is made for stability, includes water drain valve and rubber feet

-- Low-amp 120-volt motor starts easily in cold weather or with extension cord
+- Low Amp 120V motor of the 6 gallon air compressor starts easily in cold weather or with extension cord

 For those homeowners looking for an affordable but functional air compressor, take a look at the Porter-Cable.
 This machine is economical, reliable, and comes with a decent price tag.
 If you’re working with a tight budget but want the best value you can find in an affordable machine, this model is your top choice.